Prakash1233ruw/Course-purchasing-Application/README.md

-the application which can get the details and store them in database, allows the users  to purchase some courses in the webpage
+the application which can get the details from the user and store them in database, allows the users to purchase some courses in the webpage